Generic selectors

 Classic Football Shirts – London (CFS London)

 After gaining popularity in Manchester, Classic Football Shirts decided to set up a store in London.
-Located on Commercial Street in East London, the store offers football fans the opportunity to buy a whole host of classic kits from England's Euro 96 get-up to Serie A classics from the 1980s.
+Located on Commercial Street in East London, the store offers football fans the opportunity to purchase a wide range of classic kits, from England's Euro 96 attire to Serie A classics from the 1980s.

 West London Football Programme and Memorabilia Fair (Kensington)